DSP Labs

 2.2 Updating peripherals

-The initialization code we generated in the blinking LED example will need to be updated as it does not perform the setup for the two I2S buses we will need for the microphone and the DAC.
+The initialization code we generated in the will need to be updated as it does not perform the setup for the two I2S buses we will need for the microphone and the DAC.

 But first, we will make a copy of our stable project.
 We want to keep tracks of old projects in order to go back when something is not working anymore.
 In order to do this, from the "Project Explorer" of the SW4STM32 software, copy and paste the blinking LED project from the previous chapter.
 When you paste it, a pop-up will ask you the name of the copied project.
 We recommend choosing a name with the current date and "passthrough" in it.
 To finish the copying process, make sure that the binary file of the original project is removed by deleting the file: "NewProjectName/Binaries/OldProjectName.elf".